 — Dr Claire Gough

-The purpose of restorative care is support individuals to regain function and enable them to live independently in their own homes for as long as possible.
+The purpose of restorative care is to support individuals to regain function and enable them to live independently in their own homes for as long as possible.

 Restorative care is usually directed by allied health professionals, however, carers, family and other individuals are often included to support this approach in the community.